Akash-298/Social-Media-/README.md

 # FriendZone App
 # Getting Started with Create React App

+A simple landing page for a social media app created using material ui and react.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts